Free delivery and quick, free installation

 • Removes fumes, dust, and moisture

-• May require a professional to install
+• May require professional installation

-• Doesn’t impact attached garages
+• It doesn’t impact attached garages

 2. Open Windows for Fresh Air

 Windows are probably the easiest and most popular way to bring fresh air inside and clear out the stuffiness.
 Their main drawback, however, is if you live in a hotter climate.
-Keeping windows open may actually increase the heat and humidity levels inside in this case, so it’s best if you choose a different option.
+Keeping windows open may increase the heat and humidity levels inside in this case, so it’s best if you choose a different option.

 • Cost-effective